amira-salama1/SQL_Projects-And-Visualizations/Big data/Lambda Architecture/Pipeline Project/README.md

-This is a data pipeline project that has two layers (Batch & Streaming )
+This is a data Big Data pipeline that establishes two complementary layers: Batch (for historical, complex analysis) and Stream (for real-time monitoring and alerting )